This article provides healthy meal ideas and links to other tips for a healthy lifestyle.

-Here are some tips to help you encourage your child to develop healthy eating habits.
+Here are some ways to support your child develop healthy eating habits:

 Replace sugary drinks with water.
 Although 100% fruit juice has some nutritional benefits, most juice is high in sugar and should be consumed in moderation.
-Soda and other sugary drinks have been linked to childhood obesity.
-Replace sugary drinks with water as much as possible.
-Remember to check the ingredients on energy drinks and other sports drinks; some contain caffeine, a stimulant that the American Academy of Pediatrics does not recommend for children.
+Soda and other sugary drinks have been linked to childhood obesity and therefore should be avoided.
+Infuse water with fruit or provide your child with plain seltzer to make their drink a little more interesting!

 Be an active role model.
 Children learn their eating habits from their parents and family members.
-If your child hears you say, “Veggies are gross,” he or she may learn to dislike vegetables.
-If your child hears you say, “Cheesecake is so bad for you,” while you eat a large slice, your child may learn to feel guilty about his or her eating.
-Your child is always watching and listening!
-It’s important for your child to see you eating healthy food and practicing moderation with special treats that contain lots of sugar, are high in fat, or have low nutritional value.
+Remember that your child is always watching and listening!
+It’s important for your child to see you eating healthy foods and practicing moderation with special treat.